 "My art history degree has been incredibly beneficial and relevant to my career in marketing.
 WWU’s art history program taught me how to think critically, communicate effectively and analyze visual design in ways others do not.
 Almost a decade after graduating, I’m still so happy I decided to major in art history."

-Marisa Ellis, 2009 Art History graduate, Director for Communications & Marketing, Whatcom Community College
+Marisa Ellis.
+Class of 2009 Art History graduate, Director for Communications & Marketing, Whatcom Community College

 "Western Washington University's Art History program laid the foundation for my career in museums.
 I gained essential experience through internships with the Western Gallery, working with their exceptional American Works on Paper and Campus Sculpture collections.
 As part of an interdisciplinary department, Art History classes at WWU offered the opportunity to learn the fundamentals of the discipline alongside classmates from Art Studio and Art Education.
 Program faculty and staff were eager mentors, who were always willing to help."

-Berit Ness, Coordinator of Academic Initiatives, Smart Museum of Art, University of Chicago
+Berit Ness.
+Class of 2009.
+Coordinator of Academic Initiatives, Smart Museum of Art, University of Chicago